SeanRBurton/Typewriter-Opt/README.md

 1) Pushing the assigned letters away from the unassigned letters by a distance of 1.
 2) Moving the new letter from the unassigned set to the assigned set.

 We can compute the change in cost independent of the order of the assigned letters, so we can use dynamic programming over assigned subsets.
-This reduces the complexity from n! to 2^n, and makes it possible to prove the optimal solution in just a few minutes.
+This reduces the complexity from n! to 2^n, and makes it possible to prove the optimal solution in less than 30 seconds.